ronreiter/interactive-tutorials/tutorials/learn-golang.org/en/Switches.md

 Exercise
 --------
-In a country, a person is allowed to vote if his/her age is above or equal to 18.
-Check the userAge variable and print `"Eligible"` if the person is eligible to vote or `"Not Eligible"` if the person is not eligible.
+In a college course, a score below 70 is considered failing, a score of 70 to 90 is considered acceptable, and a score greater than 90 is considered outstanding.
+Write a switch statement to check the score variable.
+Print `"Failing"` if the score is below 70, `"Acceptable"` if the score is between 70-90 inclusive, and `"Outstanding"` if the score is more than 90.

 Tutorial Code
 -------------